 A filter appears above the results list and in the right hand side menu when the search has been refined or when a specific category is selected.
 To remove the filter, click on the cross on the right.

 Click the on the right of the search box to access the Advanced search page.

 The advanced search feature allows you to narrow your search by targeting specific fields.
 Click [+] "Add a new search field" and use the Boolean operators AND, OR and NOT to combine several search criteria.

 You can print the results list, set the number of results per page, sort the results of the query, and choose the display mode.

-The Display / hide extract button under an item on the results list indicates that one or more search terms are contained in the text of one of the listed documents.
+The button under an item on the results list indicates that one or more search terms are contained in the text of one of the listed documents.

 This allows the user to view the search terms in their original context, and by clicking "View", to access the corresponding page where the desired terms will highlighted in color.

-The [Results from the table of contents] button signals the presence of the search term(s) in the table of contents.
+The button signals the presence of the search term(s) in the table of contents.